Autodidactic-Intelligence/Neuro-Evolution-of-Augmenting-Topologies/README.md

 # Neuro-Evolution-of-Augmenting-Topologies
 An implementation of the N.E.A.T., Neuro Evolution of Augmenting Topologies, algorithm.
+Tested using the XOR problem and managing to solve while achieving the least amount of nodes and connections required.
+Implemented by following the paper Evolving Nerual Networks through Augmented Topologies by Kenneth O. Stanley & Risto Miikkulainen, link:http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf.